cincuranet/blog/_posts/233479-kreuzspitze-fkt.md

 <!-- excerpt -->

 The idea was in my head until last week.
 I packed basically my shoes and head Vent with option to try set FKT on Kreuzspitze.
-In this case it will be also First Known Time (pun intended) as my researched felt short on discovering some time for ascent and descent.
+In this case it will be also First Known Time (pun intended) as my research felt short on discovering some time for ascent and descent.

 September 29<sup>th</sup> (2014) looked pretty good and after a breakfast I started running.
 To make it somewhat comparable for the future I decided to not cut any switchbacks and follow completely the marking (if you know exactly where you're heading I believe you can run slightly shorter though steeper, direct, path).
 I started in front of log cabin, on a fork of Marzellweg and Spiegelbachweg.